o-jasper/o-jasper-luakit-stuff/urltamer/readme.md

 `result.redirect` contains a string if you want to redirect.
 It has to be allowed to do that.

+## Note:
+At the moment, probably espeically bad idea to use this with Tor, you're probably one of few with this configuration.

 ## TODO

 * Storing config in SQL and an interface to quickly configure.
+  (maybe.. not sure, could alternatively just put it into a temporary one, and just have reloadable-source-code.)

 * Make stuff for this:
   + Handles Cookies?
 Javascript?